maxydey/RollingKit/README.md

 # RollingKit

-Project is barlly started, sorry, nothing to play with yet
+Project is barely started, sorry, nothing to play with yet

 ## Example